How to Get an LLC: Everything You Need to Know

 Remember that your business is not too small to become a corporation or LLC.
 If you just stay as a sole proprietorship, you lack the personal liability protection of LLCs.

 If you need help with creating an LLC, you can post your legal need to UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.